Illinois Compiled Statutes

 (A) "Ambulatory surgical treatment center" means any institution, place

 or building devoted primarily to the maintenance and operation of

 facilities for the performance of surgical procedures.
-"Ambulatory surgical treatment center" includes any place that meets and complies with the definition of an ambulatory surgical treatment center under the rules adopted by the Department or any facility in
+"Ambulatory surgical treatment center" includes any place that meets and complies with the definition of an ambulatory surgical treatment center under the rules adopted by the Department.

 Such facility shall not provide beds or other accommodations for the

 overnight stay of patients; however, facilities devoted exclusively to the

 treatment of children may provide accommodations and beds for their patients